amaddeus/punished-kirsh/README.md

 >I was pregnant and could smell EVERYTHING.
 Then my husband and I got a weird cold and he couldn't move and I couldn't smell (which was a relief at the time).

->I have cold right now.
-Should I get an experimental gene therapy injection and disregard all associated risks with the novel, inadequately tested mRNA injections?
-I am struggling with this decision.
-NOT.

 What do we do with cases like 4087?: